 Commercial deals account for about 30% of the overall sales in the furniture sector.
 B2B buyers buy in bulk, negotiate prices, have a different decision-making process, and require a rather different eCommerce webstore than their B2C counterparts.
 B2B eCommerce is also essential for furniture manufacturers, who typically sell to wholesale distributors and large organizations.
 Addressing B2B customers’ needs is a strong success point for entering this booming eCommerce segment and targeting big buyers right away.

 Try before you buy and AR

 Try before you buy and AR are set to revolutionize the furniture industry.
 By using advanced AR-enabled mobile apps, buyers can see how a piece of furniture looks in their space.
 For less demanding investment, some furniture webstores already provide some online configuration features that allow buyers to change color, try out different room backgrounds, and compare different product models.

 Moving furniture business online

 Furniture has been traditionally sold from physical stores with expansive showrooms.
 That’s not necessarily the model for the future.
 Millennial buyers prefer to buy from a retailer that allows them to shop online from the comfort of home.
 Some furniture stores were early adopters but didn’t fully understand the model.
 Just a few years ago 88% of furniture stores had a website, but only 30% were actually selling online.
-These days, an effective online presence must fully digitize commerce, not just act as an online display. eCommerce is a must in order to be not left behind the competition.
+These days, an effective online presence must fully digitize commerce, not just act as an online display.
+Furniture businesses should consider an eCommerce or B2B marketplace solution in order to be not left behind the competition.

 Furniture Industry eCommerce Transformation: Putting the Pieces Together